 The Department of Medical Humanities and Ethics is seeking a full-time Administrative and Finance Coordinator, who will help oversee and monitor all aspects of the day-to-day administrative, operational, and financial activities.
 This position is a key member of the Department's Administrative team.
-Under direction, this position is responsible for the administrative planning of internal activities, programs and special projects, and day-to-day financial operations.
+Under direction, this position is responsible for the administrative planning of internal activities, programs and special projects, and day- to- day financial operations

 Prepares journal entries and accruals and records expenditures using the Accounting and Reporting at Columbia system ("ARC").

-Respond to customer/vendor billing inquiries and other requests.
+Responds to customer/vendor billing inquiries and other requests.

 Maintain and update Departmental Website content.

-Performs other ad-hoc tasks as needed.
+Performs other ad hoc tasks as needed.

 Provides administrative support for the unit and cross covers other administrative positions and performs other duties as assigned.

-Bachelor's degree and equivalent.
+Bachelor's degree and equivalent in education or experience.

 Two years related experience in administration, or equivalent combination of education and experience.